 Second, you will be able to see if your chains converged and how many initial simulations you have to discard as burn-in.
 In the case of the chains shown in Figure XX, we would probably consider the first 750 - 1000 iterations as burn-in, as afterwards the chains seem to be fairly stationary.

-A word of caution about chain convergence
+\subsubsection{A word of caution about chain convergence }

 Since we do not know what the stationary posterior distribution of our Markov chain should look like (this is the whole point of doing an MCMC approximation), we effectively have no means to assess whether it has converged to this desired distribution or not.
-As mentioned before, the only certainty is that a Markov chain will {/I eventually} converge to its stationary distribution, but no-one can tell us how long this will take.
+As mentioned before, the only certainty is that a Markov chain will {\it eventually} converge to its stationary distribution, but no-one can tell us how long this will take.
 Also, you only now the part of your posterior distribution that the Markov chain has explored so far– for all you know the chain could be stuck in a local maximum, while other maxima remain completely undiscovered.
 Acknowledging that there is truly nothing we can do to ever proof convergence of our MCMC chains, there are several things we can do to increase the degree of confidence we have about the convergence of our chains.
 One option, and that advocated by what we will loosely call the WinBUGS community, is to run several Markov chains and to start them off at different initial values that are overdispersed relative to the posterior distribution.
 Such initial values help to explore different areas of the parameter space simultaneously; if after a while all chains oscillate around the same average value, chances are good that they indeed converged to the posterior distribution.
 Gelman and Rubin came up with a diagnostic statistic that essentially compares within-chain and between-chain variance to check for convergence of multiple chains (REF).
 Of course, running several parallel chains is computationally expensive.

 Extra computational demands are not the only and by no means the major concern some people voice when it comes to running several parallel MCMC chains to assess convergence.
 Again, consider the fact that we do not know anything about the true form of the posterior distribution we are trying to approximate.
 How do we, then, know how to pick overdispersed initial values?
 We don’t – all we can do is pick overdispersed values relative to our expectations of what the posterior should look like.
 To use a quote from the home page of Charlie Geyer, a Bayesian statistician from the University of Minnesota, “If you don't know any good starting points [...], then restarting the sampler at many bad starting points is [...] part of the problem, not part of the solution.“.
 His suggestion is that your only chance to discover a potential problem with your MCMC sampler is to run it for a very long time.
 But again, there is no way of knowing how long is long enough.